soundpress/RulesOfNYC/docs/c46/index.rst

 (d) Before applying for a permit for microtrenching from the Department of Transportation the owner must submit the following documents to the Department:

    a.
 Proof of security.
 "Proof of security" means proof that the issuer of any bond, insurance, letter of credit or other security issued in connection with the owner's telecommunications franchise agreements has agreed to extend the coverage of such security to the owner's microtrenching, without change to any other terms and conditions of such security that are for the benefit of the Department or the City.
-The Department will have the right to draw on the security to cover any unpaid fines assessed pursuant to section 1-07(c) of this chapter, or to cover any unmet obligation to remove conduit pursuant to section 1-06 of this chapter.
+The Department will have the right to draw on the security to cover any unpaid fines assessed pursuant to 67 RCNY §1-07(c), or to cover any unmet obligation to remove conduit pursuant to 67 RCNY §1-06.

    b.
 Indemnification.
 The owner shall execute an indemnification agreement prepared by the Department.